emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 Remember how humans are momentum fiends?
 This one falls in the category of “getting out of your own way” by kickstarting the momentum train.
 Same deal with laying out your gym clothes the night before, so you can just roll out of bed, put them on, and head straight to the gym.
 Do yourself a favor!

-My daily to-do list for this weekend looks like this:
+My daily to-do list for this past weekend looks like this:

 ![notion-daily-to-do-list](/assets/images/notion-daily-to-do-list.png "notion-to-do-list")